VladSmus/despite/README.md

 + Expo go for work with phone screen simulator

 + TanStack Query (https://tanstack.com/) asynchronous state management, server-state utilities and data fetching

++ Sentry - Application Performance Monitoring & Error Tracking Software (https://sentry.io)

++ Axios is a promise-based HTTP Client for node.js and the browser (connection api to -> callback with MongoDB)